bpulidob/ehyout/README.md

 - Section 4: plots_simulation_study.R
 - Section 5: real_data.R

-Tables in Appendix B are generated from the code in simul_bench.R and the files saved in results folder as table_DGPname_100.rds and table_DGPname_100.tex
+Tables in Appendix B are generated from the code in code/tables_tpr_fpr_auc.R

 This project was developed using the following R packages and versions: